planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ### Mettle Surges

 Adventurers under stress can transcend their usual limits, especially when fresh to battle.
-Whenever Initiative is in play, each point of Mettle they sacrifice grants them +1D on a Check.
-This power has limits; one cannot spend more than their MOTIVE in a single Check, nor lower Mettle to zero.
+Whenever Initiative (p.38) is in play, each point of Mettle they sacrifice grants them +1D on any Checks they make that Round.
+This power has limits; one cannot spend more than their MOTIVE in a single Round, nor lower Mettle to zero (Fallen).
 This lost Mettle is temporary and Rallies back as normal.

 {: .highlight }
->- **Surge:** spend Mettle to add +1D to a Check during combat.
+>- **Surge:** spend Mettle to add +1D to Checks during combat.

 ### Status Effects